toofpaste/chromenotes-privacypolicy/PRIVACY.md

 _Last updated: 2025-11-10_

 Simple Notes 98 is designed to keep your information on your device.
-This policy explains what data the extension accesses, how i s stored, and the limited circumstances under which it may be removed.
+This policy explains what data the extension accesses, how it is stored, and the limited circumstances under which it may be removed.

 ## Data the extension processes
 - **Notes, folders, and drawings** that you create inside the popup or floating overlay.